 - Including collections in debt to income ratio

-Medical collections are the most popular collection types reporting on credit reports.
+A medical collection is the most common type of collection that appears on a credit report.
 Plus, many borrowers are not even aware of some medical collections.
 Therefore, it is easy to see how unknown collections pop up because of the confusion of medical bills being drug out by insurance claims.

 Luckily, medical collections are excluded from the FHA $2,000 collection calculation.
-Although, medical collections still affect credit scores which can affect FHA loan approval.
-Typically, medical collections may stay open through an FHA loan closing.
+Although medical collections still affect credit scores, which can affect FHA loan approval.
+But typically, medical collections may stay open through an FHA loan closing.

 FHA Collection Guidelines Payment Plan Option

 Lenders have another option of verifying an existing payment plan for collection accounts.
-Rather than requiring the collection be paid off, an existing payment plan could be included in the borrower’s debt to income ratio.
-If a payment plan is in place, the terms plus the payment history must be documented.
+A borrower’s debt to income ratio can include an existing payment plan rather than requiring a pay off of the collection.
+If a payment plan is in place, we must document the terms and payment history.

 Collections May Be Paid Off At Closing

 What if my collection balances exceed $2,000?
 If the non-medical collections exceed $2,000, the borrower could pay off the collections.
 Do keep in mind that often it is best to pay off the collections at closing.
-The reason is that paying off a collection could actually lower a credit score in the short term.
-This is especially true when the date of last collection activity is not recently.
+If you pay a collection before closing can, it can lower your credit score in the short term.
+This is especially true when the date of the last collection activity is not recent.
 Paying off collections that are not deleted from the reports could act like recent collection activity.
 The result is possibly a much lower credit score.
-If the current credit report expires and needs re-pulling prior to closing, this could be detrimental to a loan approval.
-Thus, paying collections at closing are often the better option.
+If the current credit report expires and needs re-pulling before closing, this could be detrimental to loan approval.
+Thus, paying collections at closing is often the better option.